square/react-native-square-reader-sdk/docs/get-started.md

    }

     ```
+   * Objective-C - Update AppDelegate.mm as follows:
+    ```objective-c
+    @import SquareReaderSDK;
+    @implementation AppDelegate

+    - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
+    {
+      //...
+      [SQRDReaderSDK initializeWithApplicationLaunchOptions:launchOptions];

+      return YES;
+    }

+    ```
+    Note: In order to import correctly, your project will need to enable modules for Objective-C and Objective-C++.
+To do this you must:
+    1. Add the flags `-fmodules` and `-fcxx-modules` to `Other C++ Flags` in your targets build settings.
+    2. Update the build setting property `Allow Non-modular Includes in Framework Modules` to `Yes`.

 You will also need to add code to your React Native project to request device and
 microphone permissions.
 See the React Native Reader SDK Quick Start Sample App